 - Learning about Cardamom and its growing-selling process

-The longest river of Kerala, Periyar is put in use for irrigation, electrical power generation and other industrial & commercial activities.
+The longest river of Kerala, Periyar is put in use for irrigation, electrical power generation, and other industrial & commercial activities.
 The source of the river is believed to be the southern boundaries of the jungles of Periyar Tiger Reserve.
 As it flows, Periyar is also the name given to a lake in its course.
 This reservoir or lake is almost like a nucleus, surrounded by the jungles and thus many animals and birds are spotted drinking water and taking a dip in its waters.

 We reached the parking ground as targeted.
-There was a long queue already and while we were still haggling and gearing up with our caps, cameras, water bottles, the bus arrived.
+There was a long queue already and while we were still haggling and gearing up with our caps, cameras, and water bottles, the bus arrived.
 It did not even take five minutes for it to get full.
 We did not get seats being among the last ones to climb in it.
-It was a quick fifteen minute ride towards the forest gate and soon we were all walking towards the area where the boats are parked.
+It was a quick fifteen-minute ride towards the forest gate and soon we were all walking towards the area where the boats are parked.
 The moment I saw the lake, I was in love with its picturesque setting.
-The landscape around the lake is one that gets to your heart and soul.
+The landscape around the lake gets to your heart and soul.
 The weather was such that it made it look prettier.
 Within minutes, I was on the boat.
-The walk from the point where the bus drops you to the banks of the lake is close to 500 meter so you must be careful with the timings.
+The walk from the point where the bus drops you to the banks of the lake is close to 500 meters so you must be careful with the timings.
 The boats make a move as per the schedule.
 Do carry your tickets as well as the Periyar Reserve gate pass.

 After forty minutes, the boat took a turn and it was time to return.
-Usually this activity is a one and a half hour affair and we were going back to the starting point.
-I definitely wanted to explore the lake further but had no choice.
-Well, many of my friends were disappointed for not spotting big animals but I quite liked this activity and would recommend it to everyone.
+Usually, this activity is a one and a half hour affair and we were going back to the starting point.
+I wanted to explore the lake further but had no choice.
+Well, many of my friends were disappointed about not spotting big animals but I quite liked this activity and would recommend it to everyone.
 Just go for it without high expectations of spotting animals and you will enjoy it.
 The way Periyar lake looks and appeals to the eyes, you are sure to fall in love with it.

 Light Snacking and some shopping

 It was time for the last and the most exciting event of the day.
 We reached the designated gate.
 They gave us big leech socks or pants which we had to wear to keep the leeches off.
 A torch was handed over to each one of us.
-And after signing of the forms that we were responsible for everything, we were introduced to our guide.
+And after signing the forms that we were responsible for everything, we were introduced to our guide.
 He was a young talkative chap who made our scouting memorable for two reasons.
-First, when it had been like fifteen minutes inside the jungle, he scared us by saying that though he had a rifle gun but he couldn’t assure saving us if a big animal attacked.
+First, when it had been like fifteen minutes inside the jungle, he scared us by saying that though he had a rifle gun he couldn’t assure saving us if a big animal attacked.
 To some extent, I must applaud him for his honesty but he should have told this right before entering the jungle gate.
 Second, he was only fluent in Malayalam.
 Though he could understand what we spoke to him in English but was not able to answer well.
 Thankfully, we had two fellow writers who could interact with him in his native language.
 The night guard joined us soon (who spoke Kannada) and we began our journey.
-This was a night of epic adventure and crazy fun.
+This is the night of epic adventure and crazy fun.

-What to do in night trails?
+What to do on night trails?

-The best thing to do in such trails is to be with your gang, not take different paths, use the torch to find your path, take smaller steps and maintain silence.
+The best thing to do on such trails is to be with your gang, not take different paths, use the torch to find your path, take smaller steps and maintain silence.
 Three hours in the jungle couldn’t have come without an adventure.
-Well, we did not encounter a tiger but one of our friends lost a sole of her shoes.
+Well, we did not encounter a tiger but one of our friends lost the sole of her shoes.
 It became difficult for her to walk.
 The guide suggested us a shortcut.
 The moment we turned, we found ourselves in puddles of swamp and mud.
 While we were still struggling to come out of it, her second shoes also decided to part ways and now she was in a fix.
 Imagine yourself in a jungle with your shoes not giving the strength and support that you expect from them and what happens when you find yourself in a situation where you are supposed to run.
 Well, thankfully we didn’t have to run.
-However, it was fun walking back, especially after the mud splash all over us.
-We had a peaceful exit out of the jungle after exploring it for good two and a half hours.
+However, it was fun walking back, especially after the mud splashed all over us.
+We had a peaceful exit out of the jungle after exploring it for a good two and a half hours.
 I must say this will always be memorable.
 I brought back two leeches on my feet and extremely dirty shoes despite wearing the leech pants.